November 14, 2017

 2. Fraser Fir

-Known for its pleasant scent, the yellow-green branches of the fraser fir feature a conical shape with branches that angle slightly upward.
-The branches of the fraser fir are also known for being extra sturdy, making this Christmas tree a great option for heavy ornaments, Christmas garland and holiday decor.
+Known for its pleasant scent, the yellow-green branches of the Fraser fir feature a conical shape with branches that angle slightly upward.
+The branches of the Fraser fir are also known for being extra sturdy, making this Christmas tree a great option for heavy ornaments, Christmas garland and holiday décor.
 Its leaves are needle-like and spiral along the trunk of the tree, giving off a fragrant scent.
-The fraser fir typically grows anywhere up to 50 feet tall.
+The Fraser fir typically grows anywhere up to 50 feet tall.

 3. Canaan Fir

-Known for its similarities to the fraser fir and balsam fir, the canaan fir is referred to as the hybrid of the two.
-Canaan fir is a medium-growing evergreen tree that features fantastic needle retention, like the fraser fir.
+Known for its similarities to the Fraser fir and balsam fir, the Canaan fir is referred to as the hybrid of the two.
+Canaan fir is a medium-growing evergreen tree that features fantastic needle retention, like the Fraser fir.
 Leaves are flat and needle-like, with a nice green color.
-The canaan fir is native to the mountains of West Virginia and is a newcomer to the Christmas tree market, making this particular fir varietal few and far between.
+The Canaan fir is native to the mountains of West Virginia and is a newcomer to the Christmas tree market, making this particular fir varietal few and far between.

 4. Douglas Fir

-A douglas fir will make a statement in your home.
+A Douglas fir will make a statement in your home.
 This fir tree displays a full pyramid shape with blue or dark green leaves that have one of the richest scents of all the Christmas trees.
 Leaves of this evergreen are flat, soft and tend to grow in bunches.
 Douglas firs grow from medium-sized to extremely large anywhere up to 330 feet tall.
 Fun fact, the douglas fir makes up nearly half of all Christmas trees grown in the United States.

 5. Grand Fir

 The name of this evergreen tree really says it all.
-The grand fir is a large tree native to the Pacific Northwest and Northern California.
+The Grand fir is a large tree native to the Pacific Northwest and Northern California.
 These giants can grow up to 230 feet tall.
-The grand fir features bicolored needles with yellow-green hues and a white stripe beneath the needle.
+The Grand fir features bicolored needles with yellow-green hues and a white stripe beneath the needle.
 This tree produces beautiful, thick foliage and gives off that wonderful spicy Christmas tree scent.

 6. Noble Fir